csdalab/csdalab.github.io/_pages/research.md

 <!-- ![]({{ site.url }}{{ site.baseurl }}/images/respic/.png){: style="width: 300px; float: left;margin-right: 30px; border: 10px"} -->

-1. The impact of Imputation Methods on the Performance of Phase I of T2 control chart
-2. B-LT-EHL-G Distributions
-3. Predicting cheery blossom day of the year using LSTM Networks
+3. Predicting cheery blossom day of the year using LSTM Networks and Regression
 4. R package for new Distributions
 5. Classification of Mass Spectrometry data
 6. Latent Class Analysis and Sample Size Determination
 7. R Shiny for Probability Distributions
 8. Confidence Intervals for Binomial Proportions
-9. Data Science Education Trends using Social and Scientific Interests Metrics
 10. Text analysis for interviews to study the trends in data science and statistics education

-## Past Research Projects
+## Submissions on Research Projects
 1. Ristic-Balakrishnan-Harris-G Distributions - paper Under Review
-2. B-LT-EHL-G Distributions - paper Under Review
+2. RB-LT-EHL-G Distributions - paper Under Review
+3. The impact of Imputation Methods on the Performance of Phase I of T2 control chart - paper Under Review

+## Pas Research Projects
-3. Veterans Disability Compensation Recipients in the USA in 2021: A Statistical Analysis
+1. Veterans Disability Compensation Recipients in the USA in 2021: A Statistical Analysis
+2. Data Science Education Trends using Social and Scientific Interests Metrics